Cohomology of rigid curves with semi-stable coverings: Introduction

-Let $K$ be a complete discrete valued field with a non-trivial valuation.
+Let $K$ be a complete discretely valued field with a non-trivial valuation.
 We assume that the residue field $k$ of $K$ is an algebraic extension of a finite field.
 We consider a wide open rigid curve $W$ over $K$ with a semi-stable covering.
-The notion of a semi-stable covering of a wide open rigid curve is due to Coleman-McMurdy (cf. \cite{CoRec}, \cite{CMp^3}).
-A semi-stable covering of a wide open rigid curve is an analogy of a semi-stable model of an algebraic curve.
-In this paper, we construct a semi-stable formal model of $W$ from the semi-stable covering of $W$.
+The notion of a semi-stable covering of a wide open rigid curve is due to Coleman and Coleman-McMurdy (cf. \cite{CoRec}, \cite{CMp^3}).
+A semi-stable covering of a wide open rigid curve is an analogue of a semi-stable model of an algebraic curve.
+In fact, Coleman-McMurdy constructed a semi-stable model from a semi-stable covering of a proper smooth curve (cf. \cite[Theorem 2.36]{CMp^3}).
+In this paper, we construct a semi-stable formal model of $W$ from a semi-stable covering of $W$.

 Let $\ell$ be a prime number different from the characteristic of $k$.
 The purpose of this paper is to study the $\ell$-adic cohomology of $W$.
-Let $\mathscr{W}$ be a semi-stable formal model of $W$ constructed from the semi-stable covering of $W$, and $\Gamma_{\mathscr{W}}$ be the dual graph of the geometric closed fiber of $\mathscr{W}$.
-In this paper, we describe the $\ell$-adic cohomology of $W$ using the $\ell$-adic cohomology of the irreducible components of the geometric closed fiber of $\mathscr{W}$ and homology and cohomology of some variants of $\Gamma_{\mathscr{W}}$.
+Let $\mathscr{W}$ be a semi-stable formal model of $W$ constructed from the semi-stable covering of $W$, and let $\Gamma_{\mathscr{W}}$ be the dual graph of the geometric closed fiber of $\mathscr{W}$.
+In this paper, we describe the $\ell$-adic cohomology of $W$ using the $\ell$-adic cohomology of the irreducible components of the geometric closed fiber of $\mathscr{W}$, and homology and cohomology of some variants of $\Gamma_{\mathscr{W}}$.

 We also study a relative situation.
-Let $W_1$, $W_2$ be wide open rigid curves with semi-stable coverings.
+Let $W_1$ and $W_2$ be wide open rigid curves with semi-stable coverings.
 We consider a finite flat morphism $f \colon W_1 \to W_2$ that is compatible with the semi-stable coverings.
 We show that such a morphism extends to a morphism between their formal semi-stable models.
-The pushforward and the pullback on the $\ell$-adic cohomology by $f$ induce morphisms on the $\ell$-adic cohomology of the irreducible components of the geometric closed fibers and homology and cohomology of the graphs.
+The pushforward and the pullback on the $\ell$-adic cohomology by $f$ induce morphisms on the $\ell$-adic cohomology of the irreducible components of the geometric closed fibers, and homology and cohomology of the graphs.
 The induced morphism on the $\ell$-adic cohomology of the irreducible components of the geometric closed fibers is a usual one.
 We will describe the morphisms on homology and cohomology of the graphs using the induced morphisms on graphs.
-This description essentially gives a functoriality of the weight spectral sequence for $f$, which is not necessarily algebrizable.